sicefguroni/dyl-speech-ai/readme.md

 ## 📖 Overview

-Synapse is not just a voice recorder, it is a **structured intelligence pipeline**.
+Dyl is not just a voice recorder, it is a **structured intelligence pipeline**.
 It bridge the gap between mobile data capture and server-side AI processing.

 Users record raw audio via the mobile app (Expo), which is stream to a Next.js Edge API.
 The system uses Google's Gemin Multimodal LLM to listen to the audio and extract structured JSON data (Summary, Sentiment, Action Items, Tags) before saving it to a Vector Database (Supabase) for future retrieval.